-- The school nurse can be accessed through the school to support parents / carers with food related concerns, such as over or under eating. - External facilitators are often involved in leading workshops with parents and children.
+- The school nurse can be accessed through the school to support parents / carers with food related concerns, such as over or under eating or the management of food allergies. - External facilitators are often involved in leading workshops with parents and children.